Shine Lawyers Main Logo

 Lighting a cigarette behind the wheel

-Smoking while driving poses many hazards including driver distraction and burns.
-Don’t even think about throwing cigarette butts out of your car window either, as you could cop a fine and potentially risk starting a bush fire in hot and dry conditions, depending on where you are.
+Is it illegal to smoke while driving?
+The short answer is no. But smoking while driving poses many hazards including driver distraction and burns.
+Don’t even think about throwing cigarette butts out of your car window either, as you could cop a fine.
+Worse, you could potentially risk starting a bush fire in hot and dry conditions, depending on where you are.

-Not only is smoking while driving a dangerous habit best avoided, it’s also illegal if you have a child in the car.
-This law was introduced to help protect minors from second-hand smoke, which can have harmful health consequences.
+Not only is smoking while driving a dangerous habit best avoided, it’s also illegal if you have a child in the car in all states and territories.
+This law was set out under the Public Health (Tobacco) Act 2008 in New South Wales in 2009, with all other states and territories following suit.
+The Northern Territory was the last to implement this ban in 2014.
+These laws were introduced to help protect minors from second-hand smoke, which can have harmful health consequences.

 Steer clear of distractions